rchain/reference/faq.md

 ## Developers

 **What is Pi Calculus?**  \
 “In theoretical computer science, the π-calculus is a process calculus.
 The π-calculus allows channel names to be communicated along the channels themselves, and in this way it is able to describe concurrent computations whose network configuration may change during the computation.”
-(From [https://en.wikipedia.org/wiki/Pi-calculus](https://en.wikipedia.org/wiki/Pi-calculus)).
-To better understand how it is being applied in the RChain development, you can reference the paper [Mobile process calculi for programming the blockchain](http://mobile-process-calculi-for-programming-the-new-blockchain.readthedocs.io/en/latest/).
+(Ref.: [https://en.wikipedia.org/wiki/Pi-calculus](https://en.wikipedia.org/wiki/Pi-calculus)).
+To better understand how it is being applied in the RChain development, check out the paper [Mobile process calculi for programming the blockchain](http://mobile-process-calculi-for-programming-the-new-blockchain.readthedocs.io/en/latest/).

 **What skills do I need to participate?**  \
 At this point the entire development focus is on the core platform.
 If you’re a seasoned developer willing to learn a new programming language (Rholang), have experience with functional programming, appreciate formal specifications, or have expertise in comms then please get in touch.
 Down the road more and varied skills will be needed.
 Programmers versed in other languages, web developers, designers, Javascript experts, system administrators, beta testers, and quality assurance people will be in demand.
 If you'd like to participate please [join as a Member](https://member.rchain.coop) and put yourself in the Talent Pool.

 **How can I learn Rholang?**  \
 An understanding of Pi Calculus will help.
-Join the Slack #Rholang channel and ask questions.
+Join the Discord #rholang channel and ask questions.

 **What will the license be for RChain's components?**  \
 RChain's components are all under open source and free software licenses.
 Our license of choice is Apache v2.
 Rholang is the only component currently licensed under the MIT license.

-### *Suggestions*
+### *Suggestions?*
 Have a question that hasn't been answered?
 You can suggest additional FAQ entries by including the hashtag #faq in any of the comm channels.